 FEMA Assistance (Disaster Recovery Grants)

 FEMA assistance may have been provided to applicants for property repairs.
-In the cases where applicants have received assistance for property repairs, such amounts will be considered a duplication of benefits by the program.
+In the cases where applicants have received assistance for property repairs, such amounts will be considered a DOB by the program.
 FEMA assistance will be determined and verified by the program though FEMA provided datasets or through applicant provided information originating at FEMA such as a FEMA Award letter.
-If evidence is provided that the FEMA award included assistance for items not related to structure repair, then the amounts not related to structural repair will not be counted as a duplication of benefit.
+If evidence is provided that the FEMA award included assistance for items not related to structure repair, then the amounts not related to structural repair will not be counted as a DOB.

 FEMA assistance will be determined and verified by HRRP through the FEMA database.
 If HRRP is unable to verify the FEMA grant amount through the FEMA database, HRRP will use the payment amount provided by the rental property owner at the time of application.